April 7th to May 15th 2016

 Since his death there have been periodic revivals of interest in Eilshemius.
 In this century, a survey show at the National Academy of Design in New York in 2001 referenced his affinities with contemporary painting, and a group of his works featured in the major show of the Michael Werner collection a Musée d’Art Moderne de la Ville de Paris in 2012.
 More recently the Kunsthalle Göppingen staged a project around his self-published pamphlets, and a major book by Stefan Banz has appeared on Eilshemius and his influence on Duchamp.
 In 2015-16 seventeen paintings have been included in the exhibition ‘The Shadow of the Avant Garde’ at the Folkwang Museum, Essen; and Michael Rosenfeld Gallery in New York has staged a significant Eilshemius show.

-For GI 2016 Rhodes and James show around fifteen works by Eilshemius at 42 Carlton Place.
+For GI 2016 around fifteen works by Eilshemius will be shown at 42 Carlton Place.

 Some publications and ephemera document the ‘Eilshemius cult’ and the breadth of his work.